 The second part takes into account several food products of animal and vegetal origin, describing their composition, the main production and storage technologies and the chemical and physical transformations occurring during processing and storage, as well as the analytical aspects linked to their characterization.

-The last part of the course is focused on more general topics, in particular: hints to food additives and their use as well as the description of the most important classes of undesirables substances linked to food safety issues.
+The last part of the course is focussed on more general topics, in particular: hints to food additives and their use as well as the description of the most important classes of undesirables substances linked to food safety issues.

 The topics discussed during lessons are also the subject of lab experiments aimed at illustrating characteristics of food and the most used analytical techniques.

-The lab course aims to provide students the basic knowledge of laboratory techniques ranging from general chemistry to analytical chemistry, organic chemistry, food chemistry and instrumental techniques used in a food chemistry lab will be also explained and illustrated with practical sessions.
+The Lab Course will provide students the bases of laboratory practices and techniques, from general chemistry to analytical chemistry, from organic chemistry to food chemistry.
+The most common instrumental techniques used in a food chemistry lab will be also explained and illustrated with practical sessions.

 Introduction.
 What is Food Chemistry?
 Water.
 Water structure.
 Interactions of water with food components and matrices.
 Bound water, water activity (aw): definition and correlation with % equilibrium relative humidity.
 Sorption isotherms: meaning and use.
 Methods for the determination of % humidity of foods (dehydration, distillation, Karl-Fischer titration, IR, NIR, thermobalances), of ash (in oven o with acids) and water activity (hygrometers, lithium chloride sensors, dew point sensors).
 Mineral waters (potability characteristics and compositions).
 Lab experiments: % humidity of food products by IR thermobalance.
 Carbohydrates.
 Monosaccharides and oligosaccharides in foods: structure, properties and occurrence.
 Cane and beet sugar.
 Inverted sugar, glucose syrups: preparation and applications.
 Alditols: preparation and application.
 Decomposition of sugars in foods with acids, alkali and heat treatment.
 Hydroxymethylfurfural, maltol and isomaltol, lactulose.
 Caramellization and caramels.
 Maillard reaction.
 Methods for analysis of carbohydrates.
 Polysaccharides.
 Starch.
 Gelification and retrogradation.
 Modified starch and starch syrups.
 Amylases.
 Pectins.
 Pectinesterases and pectinlyases.
 Algal polysaccharides (alginates and carragenans).
 Cellulose, hemycellulose and fibers.
 Methods of analysis of food fiber.
 Gums (arabic gum, xanthan gum).
 Physico-chemical properties of polysaccharides and their applications in food products.
-Fermented products: alcoholic beverages, wine, aceto and beer.
+Fermented products: alcoholic beverages, wine, vinegar and beer.
 Lab experiments: determination of reducing sugars and saccharose in fruit juice with Lane and Eynon method.
 Determination of amylose and amylopectin in food products.
 Maillard reaction.
 Gel formation with alginates.
 Sugar content of must.
 Acidity and alcoholic grade of wine.
 Saccharimeters, densitometers and refractometers.
 Lipids.
 Fatty acids: structure and their occurrence in foods.
 Melting points and physical properties of oils and fats.
 Reactions of unsaturated fatty acids.
 Hydrogenations, margarine and trans fatty acids.
 Degradation oxidative reaction and rancidity (autooxydation, fotooxydation and enzymatic oxydation, lipooxygenases).
 Natural and synthetic antioxydants: classification, properties and mechanism of action.
 Control parameters for oxydation phenomena in oils.
 Triglycerides.
 Crystalline forms of triglycerides: fat melting and crystallization.
 Chemical composition and properties: cocoa butter and chocolate.
 Interesterification.
 Vegetal oil, milk fat, cream and butter: classification, composition, production and refinement.
 Emulsions.
 Natural and synthetic emulsifiers: characteristics and applications.
 HLB parameter.
 Sterols.
 Polar lipids.
 Cholesterol and phytosterols: chemical characteristics, occurrence and stability.
 Analytical methods of fats.
 Lab experiments: determination of fat content of foods by Soxhlet.
 Determination of peroxide number and acidity in oils.
 Determination of spectrophotometric parameters in olive and seed oil (K and K).
 Emulsions and emulsifiers.
 Determination of cholesterol in pasta samples.
 Determination of fatty acid composition of fats and oils by gas chromatographic analyses.
 Proteins.
 Amino acids and proteins in foods.
 Degradation reactions of amino acids and proteins in foods: heat and pH effects.
 Denaturation, racemization, isopeptides, lysinoalanine, furosine.
 Analytical methods.
 Technological properties of proteins (humectants, emulsifying, foaming, gelling, etc.).
 Proteinaceous foods.
 Milk: classification, structural components of milk, caseins and serum proteins, casein micelle structure, lipids and fat globules, lactose, thermal treatments and homogenization of milk and effects on milk components, analytical methods of milk.
 Cheese: classification and composition, coagulation and chemical modification during ageing, proteolysis, proteolysis index, nitrose fractions, principal analyses.
-Meat and fish: classification and composition, characteristics of meat proteins, post-mortem changes, anomalies (DFD, PSE), myoglobin and meat colour, additives, cured meat products (sausages), principal analyses.
-Cereals and deriva
+Meat and fish: classification and composition, characteristics of meat proteins, post-mortem changes,

 T. P. Coultate, “La Chimica degli Alimenti”, Ed.
 Zanichelli (Bologna, 2004); P. Cabras, A. Martelli, "Chimica degli alimenti“, Ed.
 Piccin (Padova, 2004); H.D.
 Belitz - W. Grosch – P- Schieberle, “Food Chemistry”, Springer-Verlag Ed.
 (Berlin, Germany, 2005); O. R. Fennema, “Food Chemistry”, CRC Press Ed.
 (New York, USA); P. Cappelli, V. Vannucchi "Chimica degli alimenti-Conservazione e trasformazioni" Ed.
 Zanichelli (Bologna, 2004).